UPDTED: Franklin County, Patrick County postpone fairs because of COVID-19

-The surge of COVID-19 cases has forced officials in Franklin County to postpone the 2021 Franklin County Agricultural Fair, which had been scheduled for Sept.
-17-18.
+Organizers in Patrick and Franklin counties decided on Wednesday abruptly canceled their annual county fairs, which were scheduled to start Sept.
+14 and run through the following weekend.

-In a release county officials cited "an abundance of caution due to rising COVID-19 cases in the community and region which is of specific concern for attendees, volunteers, and staff working the event."
+In a release Franklin County officials cited "an abundance of caution due to rising COVID-19 cases in the community and region which is of specific concern for attendees, volunteers, and staff working the event."

-Patrick County officials did not issue a release announcing the cancellation but posted comments on a Facebook page saying the event scheduled for mid-September had been canceled.
+Patrick County officials did not issue a release announcing the cancellation but posted comments on a Facebook page to reveal the cancelation.

-Officials in Henry County have not decided the fate of its fair, which is the last weekend in September and culminates with a race at Martinsville Speedway.
+Officials in Henry County have not decided the fate of its fair, which scheduled to begin Sept.
+22 and culminate with a race at Martinsville Speedway.

+Henry County Administrator Tim Hall said officials will respond to guidance from the health department, and he cited possible changes in attendance policies involving NASCAR, which owns Martinsville Speedway, where the fair is to be staged.

+"The fair is three weeks away, and we've had internal discussions about how to mitigate the issues, but we plan to proceed," he said.

+"We will follow the health department's lead.
+This is not the time to go rogue."

+"It would be a dereliction of duty if they [fair attendees] leave worse than when they came."

-Franklin County's release cited a COVID-19 positivity rate in Franklin County that has increased to 20.1%.
-The Centers for Disease Control and Prevention cites 5% as the threshold for controlling community spread.
-The county had nearly 600 new cases in August, and the release notes increased patients at hospitals, emergency rooms and medical providers.
+Franklin County’s release noted case growth, positivity rates and the increased patients at hospitals, emergency rooms and medical providers.

 Regional health officials met with the Franklin County Board of Supervisors, fair vendors and those volunteering for the event in developing the decision, the release said.